 - Respond as soon as you get forms requiring input.
 If you get a request for more information or a signature, send in your response as soon as possible.
 If you think the FA Office already has what they need, but you are receiving requests for more information, send an email and make sure.

 - Financial aid isn’t a race, but the sooner you fill out your paperwork and submit it, the better your chances of receiving money.

 What the Financial Aid Office estimated for me has changed.
 How can it change?

 - The FA Office works hard to provide accurate estimates of the financial aid eligibility you will have.
-However, unless you are a Western Massage Therapy student, you cannot be awarded for an entire program at one time.
+However, unless you are a Western Massage Therapy or Practical Nursing student, you cannot be awarded for an entire program at one time.
 It is only possible to award you for three quarters at a time, and not for your total program.
 You must fill out a new FAFSA- your eligibility may change year to year.
 So, a student who was grant eligible one year may not be grant eligible the next.
 If you fail classes, make changes due to Leave of Absence, or have a request granted to add or drop a class, all of this may change your FA.
 Attending a school within the same year, defaulting on a prior loan such as a Perkins, or changes in your FA history can also change your award and/or estimate.